newnativeabq/DS-Unit-3-Sprint-1-Software-Engineering/SE31-SprintChallenge.md

 challenge, don't worry about testing it - but as a stretch goal/something to think about, it's a good ponderer.

+**It'd be easier to have every function return an object and pass to a renderer instead of printing direclty.
+There, render(object) could print(object).**

 ### Part 6 - Style it Up

 If you did the earlier parts in an editor that was linting your code (warning